null

 (209) 468.9200 • Staff Directory

-The objective of the Out of School Youth (OSY) component of the Migrant Education Program is to provide supplemental educational services to students (ages 18 – 21) who have not graduated from high school, or who have not completed a GED high school equivalency certificate, and have demonstrated their eligibility to receive migrant services.
+The objective of the out-of-school youth (OSY) component of the Migrant Education program is to provide supplemental educational services to students ages 18 – 21 who have not graduated from high school or who have not completed a GED high school equivalency certificate and have demonstrated their eligibility to receive migrant services.
 Through this program, OSY are encouraged to be independent and self-confident as they seek to improve their education and receive continued support as they work to successfully complete a program.